nyu-oop-sp18/class07/README.md

 * `Failure`: which holds the exception otherwise.

-We can for instance use this to inspect the outcome of the computation and extract the value or throw the exception if we want to continue the computation:
+We can for instance now use pattern matching to inspect the outcome of the computation and extract the value or "release" the exception from the `Try` container by throwing it:

 ```scala
 val x: Int = t match {